sysgears/grain/docs/latest.md

 ### Disabling code processing

-Besides defining whether the page content will be processed using the `non_script_files` configuration setting:
+You can define whether to process the page content using the `non_script_files` configuration:

 ``` groovy:nl
 non_script_files = [/(?i).*\.(js|css)$/]
 ```

-You can overwrite the configuration for a single file by changing the value of the `script` key in the header:
+You can also overwrite the configuration for a single file by changing the value of the `script` key in the header:

 ``` yaml:nl
 ---